gbmhunter/blog/content/electronics/components/shift-registers/index.md

 SIPO shift registers are also used to drive electronics which requires a large number of connections from a microcontroller with a limited number on outputs or GPIO.
 The microcontroller can output the drive state for all the pins from a single serial pin, and the SIPO converts this into output of many pins.
 This technique only works for driving electronics which doesn't require fast update rates, as the microcontroller has to output the data serially.

 {{% img src="two-seven-segment-displays-driven-by-shift-registers-texas-instruments.png" width="600px" caption="Two 7-segment displays driven by Texas Instruments SN74HC595 shift registers.
 Image from https://www.ti.com/lit/an/sbva057/sbva057.pdf." %}}

+## Bit Shifting In Code

+Most low-level programming languages allow you to perform "bit shift" operations on variables.
+For example, in C, the `<<` and `>>` operators perform left and right shifts.
+Left shifting a binary number by 1 is a quick way of multiplying the number by 2, whilst right shifting a binary number is a quick way of dividing by 2.
+Exactly how the hardware performs the bit shift is dependent on the CPU architecture, but typically they would use a digital circuit similar to the shift registers described above.